memgraph/docs/docs/tutorials/graph-modeling.md

 ![graph-modeling-mapping-relationships](../data/tutorials/graph-modeling/graph-modeling-mapping-relationships.png)

 ### 3.4 Properties to store
 At this moment, your graph schema is just an empty shell.
-But, now that you have basic model, you can populate it with data.
-Before data import you need to define which properties you want to store.
-This can be specified in  requirements document or it may be left to your discretion.
+But, now that you have a basic model, you can populate it with data.
+Before data import, you need to define which properties you want to store.
+This can be specified in the requirements document or it may be left to your discretion.
 Sometimes, logical or natural data won’t be mentioned but it will be implied.
 For example, a teacher is a person and each person has a name and a surname.
 Naturally, this doesn’t have to be mentioned, but data like which language the teacher knows should be specified.
 So, our `Teacher` node should store some kind of ID, the teacher’s name and surname, an e-mail address, the date of birth, and languages they can teach.
 In a similar manner, we decide the data for the rest of the nodes.
 In the end, our graph should look like this:

 ![graph-modeling-storing-properties](../data/tutorials/graph-modeling/graph-modeling-storing-properties.png)

 ### 3.5 Should I use property or relationship?

-Graph property model are not so complicated as they may have appeared, right?
+Graph property models are not so complicated as they may have appeared, right?
-One of the questions that has probably come you your ming while you are reading this is: there some exceptions to those rules?
+One of the questions that have probably come to your mind while reading this is: are there some exceptions to those rules?

 You have asked a right questions!
 Sometimes, there are exceptions to some of the rules.
 One of the decisions that could be encountered is whether to model